Code of business conduct for authority members

 Behaviour at Authority meetings or in the course of deliberations

-As it is recognised that the interests of a member and persons connected with her/him can change at short notice, a member should, in cases where she/he receives documents, in error, relating to his/her interests or of those of a connected person/body, return the documents to the Secretary at the earliest opportunity.
-Where an issue arises during the course of an Authority meeting or other deliberation in which that member (other than in his/her capacity as a member of the Authority) or a person or body connected with the member, has an interest, the members should:
+As it is recognised that the interests of a member and persons connected with them can change at short notice, a member must, in cases where they receive documents, in error, relating to their interests or of those of a connected person/body, return the documents to the Secretary at the earliest opportunity.

 • Ensure that the conflict of interest has been appropriately declared and registered;